mootools/wrapup/README.md

    By default it uses global var statements.
  - `compress` if set to true, will compress the resulting javascript file using uglify-js.
 Defaults to false.
- - `output` only available in the cli, used to specify an output file. defaults to stdout
+ - `output` Used to specify an output file. defaults to stdout.
+When using the AMD output mode it is required to be the output directory.
  - `inPath` (cli: `--in-path`) Enforce that all modules are in a specified path.
    This helps security that a random file cannot require any file on the user's file system.
+ - `path` (cli: `--path`) When using the AMD output mode, this will trim the first parts of the path, so `-r ./foo/bar/temp --path ./foo/bar` will just result in a `temp.js` file in the `--output` directory.
  - `sourcemap` (cli: `--source-map`) Specify an output file where to generate source map.
  - `sourcemapURL` (cli: `--source-map-url`) `//@ sourceMappingURL` value, URL to